-While ABB had built the existing charting controls in-house, they were using Infragistics Professional for Windows Forms UI toolkits to design other parts of the UI software.
+While ABB had built the existing charting controls in-house, they were using Infragistics Professional to design other parts of the UI software.
 But as they began looking for solutions to their charting demands, they realized that the answer was right within the software package they already had: Infragistics Professional includes many controls and components, including very robust, fully tested, and feature-rich charting controls.

 Proof of Concept in a Week

 To determine whether the Infragistics charting controls could meet the real-time needs of its traction signal visualization software, Infragistics created a proof of concept for ABB within one week.

 “We needed to have this POC done quickly and this is not something many vendors do on such a quick timeframe,” says Srinivasan Sukumaran, ABB India Traction R & D Technology Manager.
 “Infragistics turned it around for us in less than a week.”

 The POC not only proved to ABB that the charts would perform better, be more flexible, and require less maintenance, the POC helped their engineers to learn how to use the controls much faster, cutting the development time to integrate the control into the software by an estimated 25%, according to Sukermarin.

 Faster Upload Speed and Chart Flexibility